vanshhhhh/WhatsApp-spam/README.md

 ```
 - [chromedrive](https://chromedriver.chromium.org/)
 (Choose the version of chromedriver according to chrome version you are using)
-After Installing chromedriver paste it in C:\Python27\Scripts.
+ _ After Installing chromedriver paste it in C:\Python27\Scripts.
 Make sure this directory is added to PATH
+#NOTE
+You have to scan the QR code using your whatsapp mobile app